 The course is based on the popular book by the Gang of Four, but presented in an interactive, easy-to-digest format.
 You will master the 23 famous design patterns from the book interactively, learn the proper applications of the 3 key design pattern types (creational, structural, and behavioral), and learn to incorporate these design patterns into your own projects.

-Learn these 7 Software design patterns, and you’ll have no problem designing and solving recurring software problems and tasks.
+By the end of the course, you’ll have no problem designing and solving recurring software problems in interview or in practice.